Magicalbananapi/GravityLib/README.md

 ## Future Plans:
 - Special gravity effects for swimming and riptide such that swimming in zero gravity unlocks the pitch rotation of the camera.
 - Gravity Fields to apply gravity.
+- Per dimension config for special gravity types.
+(This will probably require changes that make clothconfig no longer nessesary)

 ---